 Kumanoyu terrain is shaped like a mortar and is known as a great training ground for ski racers.
-Because of its high elevation and strategic position, unlike the other Japan ski resorts in Shiga, it is open until the first week of May.
+Due to high altitude.
+Shiga Kogen is open until the first week of May.

-Kidoike connects the southern resorts to the rest of Shiga.
+Kidoike ski area connects the southern resorts to the rest of Shiga.
 The resort is renamed to Kidoike Snow Park and offers plenty of attractions and slopes for beginners and intermediates.

 Other ski areas within the Shiga Kogen Ski ResortIchinose is also a part of Shiga Kogen, primarily utilized by families due to its location and the fun parks.

 Higashitateyama and Terakoya areas deliver the longest trails in Shiga.
 Higashitateyama, being one of the Olympics host venues, offers some exceptional tree skiing trails and fresh powders on its off-piste areas.